 - Each of the faces meets the other four faces.

 - Each of the vertices meets the three faces and three edges.

-- The edges opposite to each other in a cube are parallel.
+- The edges opposite to each other are parallel.

-1. If the value of the side of the cube is 10cm, then find its surface area and volume.
+If the value of the side of the cube is 10 cm, then find its surface area and volume.

 Therefore, by the surface area and volume formula of the cube, we can write;

 Surface Area = 6a2 = 6 × 102 = 6 × 100.= 600 cm2

 Volume = a3 = 103 = 1000 cm3

 Find the side length of a cube whose volume is 512 cm3.